-The Title Insurance Team LLLP d/b/a TitleTeam is committed to safeguarding the non-public personal information (“NPI”) entrusted to us by our clients and consumers.
-We manage NPI in accordance with the rules set forth by the Federal Trade Commission, The Gramm-Leach Bliley Act and under the direction of the American Land Title Association Best Practices initiatives as well as through our own internal policies and procedures.
+TitleTeam is committed to safeguarding the non-public personal information (“NPI”) that is entrusted to us by our clients and consumers.
+We manage this data in accordance with the rules set forth by the Federal Trade Commission, The Gramm-Leach Bliley Act and under the direction of the American Land Title Association Best Practices initiatives.

 - Social security numbers

 - Home address & telephone number

 How do we use and disclose non-public personal information?

 We use and disclose this data for the purpose for which it collected, or as required by law.